msjimc/TransGBViewer/Guide/InterProScan.md

 ![Figure 9](images/figurefeature31.jpg)

-Figure 9: The __Domain selection__ window allows you to select domains for display.
+Figure 9: The __Domain selection options__ window allows you to select domains for display.

 ---